 As a tribute to the late Bill Murray, whose mountain and environment writings have been an inspiration to many a budding mountaineer, the SMC, from 1998, hold a writing prize, to be run through the pages of the Journal.
 The basic rules are set out below.
-See the most recent journal to confirm the rules.

 The deadline for contributions being, as standard for the Journal, the end of January.